 From the author:

-- Congratulations to State Climatologist, Jim Zandlo, who retires today after 31 years of service to the State of Minnesota!
+- Congratulations to State Climatologist, Jim Zandlo, who retired after 31 years of service to the State of Minnesota!